Abby3017/ml_notes/classification/logistic.md

 Log loss as function of margin.
 At $ m = 1$ loss is zero.
 Since this is correct classification.
 Loss at m = 0 to be 1.

+## Issues with Logistic Regression

+- One caution about using maximum likelihood to fit logistic regression is that it can seem to work badly when the training data can be linearly separated.
+In this case, the maximum likelihood estimate of the logistic regression parameters will be infinite.
+The reason is that, to make the likelihood large, $p(\overrightarrow{x}_i)$ should be large when $y_i = 1$, and p should be small when $y_i = 0$.
+If $b, \overrightarrow{w}$ is a set of parameters which perfectly classifies the training data, then $b \sdot c, c \sdot \overrightarrow{w}$ is too, for any c > 1, but in a logistic regression the second set of parameters will have more extreme probabilities, and so a higher likelihood.

 ## Key Points

 – Logistic regression is coordinate-free: translations, rotations, and rescaling of the input variables will not affect the resulting probabilities.